top of page

 4. Is GST applicable when I sell my old gold?

-No, an individual selling old jewellery to a jeweller does not have to pay GST, as this is not considered a business activity.
-The jeweller, however, will levy GST when they sell new jewellery to you.
+No, individuals selling old jewellery to a jeweller are not required to pay GST, as it’s not considered a business activity.
+However, the jeweller will charge GST when they sell new jewellery to you.

 5. Do I need to declare gold holdings in my Income Tax Return (ITR)?